Secretary: Thomas Wright

 - MB ChB 1991 Bachelor of Medicine & Surgery (Leicester University).

-I am the principal and chief investigator for eight ongoing clinical trials concentrating in the pathogenesis and treatment of glaucoma.
+He is the principal and chief investigator for eight ongoing clinical trials concentrating in the pathogenesis and treatment of glaucoma.